js-bone21/jekyll-uno/_posts/2017-12-14-my-twowheel-obsession-pt1.md

 > To say I was a bit jealous would be an understatement.

 It was 2011 and there was so much excitement around DIY electric vehicle conversions.
-One of my childhood friends even had a (converted DeLorean)[link to luke's e-delorean].
+One of my childhood friends even had a [converted DeLorean][1].
 Sure, he had some problems (bent the frame due to battery weight), but he'd built an all-electric vehicle himself.
 To say I was a bit jealous would be an understatement.
 I absolutely wanted something similar, and my love for two wheels seemed an obvious differentiation.

 > I do not have an electric motorcycle (yet)